veereshkatageri/doc-as-code/user_guide/source/user_guide/glossary.rst

 This directive must contain a reST definition-list-like markup with terms and definitions. \
 The definitions will then be referenceable with the term role.
 Example:

-The following will be an example to showcase how glossary was written for MT4 toolchain
+The following will be an example to showcase how glossary was written

 .. code-block:: bash